aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLSX in Android via Java or Online App" h2="Export PPT file to XLSX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPT file to XLSX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Converting a PPT file to XLSX in Android applications is a simple two-step process with the help of Aspose.Total for Android via Java.
+The first step is to export the PPT file to HTML using Aspose.Slides for Android via Java.
+This is done by loading the PPT file into the Aspose.Slides for Android via Java library and then saving it as an HTML file.
+The second step is to convert the HTML file to XLSX using Aspose.Cells for Android via Java.
+This is done by loading the HTML file into the Aspose.Cells for Android via Java library and then saving it as an XLSX file.
+With these two steps, you can easily convert a PPT file to XLSX in your Android applications.
+Aspose.Total for Android via Java provides a comprehensive set of APIs that make it easy to convert PPT files to XLSX in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}